conceptadev/rockets/packages/nestjs-auth-local/README.md

 ### Basic Example

-You can find a basic usage of the Rockets Auth Local Module in this [Sample](https://github.com)
+- You can find a basic usage of the Rockets Auth Local Module in this [Sample](https://github.com)

+### Default Configuration

+- You can find the default configuration of the Rockets Auth Local Module [HERE](https://gitlab.com/concepta/rockets/rockets/blob/48b9b2758fe2916a03b5e7fd1414d70f15d1237e/packages/nestjs-auth-local/src/config/auth-local-default.config.ts)

 ### Unit Tests